-The English philosopher, historian and essayist, David Hume (1711-1776) was determined to restore metaphysics back to its true nature but what he perceived as an overhaul of the true nature of metaphysics was in fact an attempt to overhaul the whole of philosophy, which was actually anti-metaphysical in terms of a priori knowledge.
-Hume sets in motion his anti-metaphysical aim of abandoning the a priori means of inquiry into the nature of reality by replacing it with an empirical method of inquiry that would provide scientific answers to the questions of what is the ultimate nature of reality.
-Hume presents his program in A Treatise of Human Nature, and in the first Enquiry.
-The term a priori is knowledge that is not related to an actual experience but is known by intuition or by way of reason whereas the term a posteriori is knowledge that is acquired by experience and is empirically proven and is reproducible.
+The English philosopher, historian and essayist, David Hume (1711-1776) was determined to restore metaphysics back to its true nature.
+However, what he perceived as an overhaul of the true nature of metaphysics was in fact an attempt to overhaul the whole of philosophy, which was actually anti-metaphysical in terms of a priori knowledge.
+Hume set in motion his anti-metaphysical aim of abandoning the a priori means of inquiry into the nature of reality by replacing it with an empirical method of inquiry that would provide scientific answers to the questions of what is the ultimate nature of reality.
+Hume presents his program in A Treatise of Human Nature and in the first Enquiry.
+The term a priori is knowledge that is not related to an actual experience but is known by intuition or by way of reason, whereas the term a posteriori is knowledge that is acquired by experience, is empirically proven and reproducible.

 The German, Immanuel Kant (1724-1804) is the next great metaphysical thinker in the lineup.
 It is said that Hume caused Kant to be awakened from his “dogmatic slumbers” and “caused the scales to fall off.”
-Kant was and still is regarded as the central figurehead of modern philosophy.
+He was regarded as the central figurehead of modern philosophy and is to this day.
 Kant pursued the restoration of metaphysics as the "architectonic of science" but on the other hand, his restored metaphysics denied the possibility of knowledge of things in themselves, or things, as they may exist apart from the framework of knowledge that the human mind supplies.
-In other words reason cannot know "phenomena" as other than a sensory experience ordered by space, time and categories of thought.
+In other words, reason cannot know "phenomena" as other than a sensory experience ordered by space, time and categories of thought.
 Anyone who utilizes their psychic abilities knows that phenomena is not related to sensory experience nor is it something that is ordered by space, time or any categories of thought.
 A phenomenon is experienced through extrasensory perception much like knowledge can be acquired by a priori, i.e. intuition.

-To sort out the metaphysical tension that existed between antiquity and modern philosophy comes the German philosopher Wilhelm Friedrich Hegel (1770-1831) and his constituents.
-Hegel considers his philosophy to be the completion of metaphysics that is not limited by its moment in the historical process of embracing a system of reality but that his system is the final truth about “being.”
-It is interesting to note that there were no other philosophers who presented an impressive system of the whole being as Hegel presented.
+To sort out the metaphysical tension that existed between antiquity and modern philosophy, was the German philosopher Wilhelm Friedrich Hegel (1770-1831) and his constituents.
+Hegel considers his philosophy to be the completion of metaphysics, not limited by its moment in the historical process of embracing a system of reality but that his system is the final truth about “being.”
+It is interesting to note that there were no other philosophers who presented an impressive system of the whole being as Hegel did.

-Hegel's system was a logical completion that would correspond to the moment in history when political and moral freedom attain stable recognition institutionally, and art, religion and philosophy arrive at their definitive forms.
-Its metaphysical significance is that when all distinctions have unfolded and the Absolute finds itself fully manifest in the world, it then fulfills its essence in "absolute knowing."
-No "otherness" remains outside itself to be overcome through further negations, and the complete reality of freedom--mind being at home with itself--is attained.
+Hegel's system was a logical completion that would correspond to the moment in history when political and moral freedom attained stable recognition institutionally, and art, religion and philosophy arrived at their definitive forms.
+Its metaphysical significance is that when all distinctions have unfolded and the Absolute finds itself fully manifested in the world, it then fulfills its essence in "absolute knowing."
+No "otherness" remains outside itself to be overcome through further negations, the complete reality of freedom--mind being at home with itself--is attained.

 But as has always been the nature of metaphysics, this final say so would, of course, be opposed by later philosophical thinkers in the twentieth century who would again turn the tide from innate speculative inquiry to anti-speculative and materialistic reproducible evidence.
 Thankfully, the twentieth century also herald in the non-philosophical likes of Dane Søren Kierkegaard and Friedrich Nietzsche who stood in opposition to what had become the traditional manner of argument and logical procedures in philosophy.